nagaogn/sound_notification/README.md

 ***

-If a red dot appears on the menu, it will also notify with a sound.
+In Minesweeper Online, If a red notification dot appears on the menu, it will also notify with a sound.
+This is useful, for example, when the window is small and the menu is not visible.
 Created based on the idea by [akim](https://minesweeper.online/player/3639178).

 ### How to install
-Install the script after installing Tampermonkey.
+Install Tampermonkey and then install the script.

 Tampermonkey: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo